ChainsawPerson/Computer-Networks-23/Lab8/README.md

 And you should be ready to go :D

 Reminder to first enable TFTP Client before adding the rule, otherwise TFTP.EXE will not exist :)

+### Personal Opinion
+In my opinion this is one of the easiest excercises we've had and it took me about 2 seperate days to finish